RISE: Leveraging Retrieval Techniques for Summarization Evaluation: Introduction

 We present our new approach to summarization evaluation called Retrieval-Inspired Summarization Evaluation (RISE).
 As with recent approaches, RISE leverages pre-trained language models.
 But unlike past approaches, we treat evaluation as a retrieval task, leveraging techniques from information retrieval.
 This is done by using a dual-encoder approach \citep{gillick-etal-2019-learning,ni2021large}, feeding in the source document and the summary to be evaluated, in order to get a final score for evaluation.

 The benefits of RISE are as follows:

 \begin{itemize} \item Our experiments show that RISE strongly correlates with human metrics, outperforming many recent approaches.
-It works well when fine-tuned with in-domain data, when transferred to new domains, or transferred to new languages.
+It works well when fine-tuned with in-domain data, when transferred to new domains, transferred to new languages, or on a small amount of data.

-\item It has the benefit of not being reliant on reference summaries during evaluation.
+\item It has the benefit of not being reliant on reference summaries during evaluation or output calibration.
 This allows it to work well in new domains or online use cases, where it may be expensive or impractical to obtain reference summaries.

 \item RISE can be further improved as better pretrained language models are released in the future.
-We have released checkpoints and code to evaluate with our models.\footnote{\url{https://github.com/google-research/google-research/tree/master/rise}} \end{itemize}
+We have released checkpoints and code to evaluate with our models and train users' own evaluation models.\footnote{\url{https://github.com/google-research/google-research/tree/master/rise}} \end{itemize}